Concordium/concordium.github.io/source/shared/smart-contracts/general/introduction.rst

 nodes must agree on what the outcome of execution is based on only publicly available information.

-A smart contract can receive, hold and send GTU, it is able to observe some aspects of the chain, and maintain its own state.
+A smart contract can receive, hold and send CCD, it is able to observe some aspects of the chain, and maintain its own state.
 Smart contracts are always executed as a response to **external** actions, e.g., an account sending a message.
 In practice smart contracts will often be a small part of a larger